The Assertiveness Workbook

 How to Express Your Ideas and Stand Up for Yourself at Work and in Relationships

 Published by: New Harbinger Publications

 Imprint: New Harbinger Publications

-“Assertiveness problems—including excessive unassertiveness, aggressiveness, and passive-aggressiveness—afflict millions of people, leading to suffering and undermining potentials for happy, fulfilling lives.
-In The Assertiveness Workbook, Dr. Randy J. Paterson combines science and clinical experience to create the definitive guide for overcoming assertiveness problems.
-Blending wisdom, wit, and compassions, this sophisticated yet highly readable volume shows people how to improve their assertiveness in a structured, step-by-step fashion.
-It is essential reading for anyone wanting to improve their assertiveness, and for therapists treating assertiveness problems.”
+“Assertiveness problems—including excessive unassertiveness, aggressiveness, and passive-aggressiveness—afflict millions of people, leading to suffering and undermining potential for happy, fulfilling lives.
+In The Assertiveness Workbook, Randy J. Paterson combines science and clinical experience to create the definitive guide for overcoming assertiveness problems.
+Blending wisdom, wit, and compassion, this sophisticated yet highly readable volume shows people how to improve their assertiveness in a structured, step-by-step fashion.
+It is essential reading for anyone wanting to improve their assertiveness, and for therapists treating assertiveness problems.”~Steven Taylor, PhD, RPsych

-—Steven Taylor, Ph.D., R.Psych., Associate Professor, University of British Columbia, and Associate Editor of Behavior Research and Therapy
+—Steven Taylor, PhD, RPsych, associate professor at the University of British Columbia, and associate editor of Behavior Research and Therapy

 “This workbook will be a welcome resource to individuals currently struggling with assertiveness difficulties.
 It will not only help people tackle assertiveness issues, but also target such important topics as need for control, conflict management, and even acceptance of compliments.
-In short, it holds the potential to effectively change your life.”
+In short, it holds the potential to effectively change your life.”~Brian Cox, PhD, CPsych

-—Brian Coz, Ph.D., C.Psych., Psychologist and Associate Professor of Psychiatry, University of Manitoba, and author of more than 100 published research articles on anxiety disorders and depression
+—Brian Cox, PhD, CPsych, psychologist, associate professor of psychiatry at the University of Manitoba, and author of more than one hundred published research articles on anxiety disorders and depression